-- Melt the butter and place the dates in the pan cut-side down.
-Let them cook for about 2 minutes without flipping them, until they slightly caramelize.
+- Melt the butter, swirl to coat, and place the dates in the pan cut-side down.
+Let them cook for about 2 minutes without flipping them, until they slightly caramelize and soften.

 - Remove the dates from the pan, leaving the butter behind.

-- Add the eggs to the hot butter and scramble them for about 1 minute.
-Salt the eggs to taste.
+- Add the eggs to the hot butter and scramble them for only about 1 minute.
+Salt them to taste (about 1/4 teaspoon).

-- After 1 minute, while they're still very runny, turn off the heat and place the dates on top of the eggs in a pretty pattern (see photos for inspiration).
+- After 1 minute, while they’re still very runny, turn off the heat and place the dates on top of the eggs in a pretty pattern cut-side down.
 Gently press the dates into the eggs so that they stay in place.

 - Move the pan to the broiler.
 Cook, checking every minute or more (it takes 3 minutes to cook through with my broiler, but it varies a lot from oven to oven).

 - Once it has cooked through, garnish with feta, chives, and cinnamon, and serve (optionally with some watercress or arugula on the side).